Loci of 3-periodics in an Elliptic Billiard: why so many ellipses?: Detecting Elliptic Loci

 \subsection{Phase 2: Symbolic Verification with a CAS}

 A CAS was successful in symbolically verifying that all 29 candidates selected in Phase 1 satisfy the equation of an ellipse (none were undecided).
-As an intermediate step, explicit expressions for their elliptic semi-axes were computed, listed in Appendix~\ref{app:ell_axes}.
+As an intermediate step, explicit expressions for their elliptic semi-axes were computed and appear in \cite[Part I]{garcia2021-ellipses-web}.

 \begin{theorem} Out of the first 100 centers in \cite{etc}, exactly 29 produce elliptic loci, all of which are concentric and axis-aligned with the EB.
 These are $X_i$,i=1, 2, 3, 4, 5, 7, 8, 10, 11, 12, 20, 21, 35, 36, 40, 46, 55, 57, 63, 65, 72, 78, 79, 80, 84, 88, 90.
-Specifically: \begin{itemize} \item The loci of $X_i,i=2,7,57,63$ are ellipses similar to the EB. \item The loci of $X_i,i=4,10,40$ are ellipses similar to a $90^\circ$-rotated copy of the EB. \item The loci of $X_i,i=88,100$ are ellipses identical to the EB\footnote{See below for more centers on the EB discovered by Peter Moses and Deko Dekov.}. \item The loci of $X_{55}$ is an ellipse similar to the $N=3$ Caustic. \item The loci of $X_i,i=3,84$ are ellipses similar to a $90^\circ$-rotated copy of the $N=3$ Caustic. \item The locus of $X_{11}$ is an ellipse identical to the $N=3$ Caustic. \end{itemize} \end{theorem}
+Specifically: \begin{itemize} \item The loci of $X_i,i=2,7,57,63$ are ellipses homothetic to the EB. \item The loci of $X_i,i=4,10,40$ are ellipses homothetic to a $90^\circ$-rotated copy of the EB. \item The loci of $X_i,i=88,100$ are ellipses identical to the EB. \item The loci of $X_{55}$ is an ellipse homothetic to the $N=3$ caustic. \item The loci of $X_i,i=3,84$ are ellipses homothetic to a $90^\circ$-rotated copy of the $N=3$ caustic. \item The locus of $X_{11}$ is an ellipse identical to the $N=3$ caustic. \end{itemize} \end{theorem}

+The above above are summarized on Table~\ref{tab:ell}.
+The least-square fit errors for the first 100 Kimberling are shown in Figure~\ref{fig:least-squares-error-graph}.